Treating knee osteoarthritis in the aging athlete

 The research surround Prolotherapy’s success in treating ligament damage can be found here on our introduction Prolotherapy and Prolotherapy research.

-Stem cells represents a new and exciting non-surgical option for the repair of osteoarthritic cartilage changes and relieve symptoms of stiffness, pain, disability, and inability to run or even walk.
+Stem cells represents a non-surgical option for the repair of osteoarthritic cartilage changes and relieve symptoms of stiffness, pain, disability, and inability to run or even walk.

 Doctors at the Steadman Philippon Research Institute in Colorado reported in their research published in the journal Sports Medicine, on the rising popularity of PRP and stem cell injections for osteoarthritis in the aging athlete.